Government Shutdown Resources

 What A Government Shutdown Means For You

-Funding for the federal government expires on September 30, 2025.
-To help you plan for a possible federal government shutdown, my office has prepared answers to these frequently asked questions.
+Funding for the federal government expired on September 30, 2025.
+To help you stay informed during this federal government shutdown, my office has prepared answers to these frequently asked questions.
 It is important to know that, in the past, agencies and others may have operated differently.
 We will update this webpage as we receive new information.
 You can also contact my office at (330) 400-5350.

 Tell us how your organization will be impacted by a government shutdown.